 Sponsors and Exhibitors in practice

-We know there's nothing quite like experiencing products in action, so schedule a demo, or reach out to your Webex Events contact for a personalized tour of a Sponsors feature.
+We know there's nothing quite like experiencing products in action, so visit our special demo Event to explore sponsor profiles for yourself!

 We make it easy for you and your sponsors to find out how attendees are interacting with content, down to individual attendees.
-Hello, ROI! 😎
+Hello, return on investment! 😎

 This shows counts for: